-In this Raybestos build update, we take a look at the Forgeline wheels for the '53 Chevy pickup.
+In this build update, we take a look at what's under the hood of the Raybestos pickup truck.

 To follow the progress of the Raybestos ’53 Chevy pickup: